-- 14.1 Financier's Side Deed Northam Country Club, 15 Wood Drive, Northam - as it related to a contract entered into, or which may be entered into, by the local government and which relates to a matter to be discussed at the meeting. - 14.2 Chief Executive Officer Review Committee meeting held on 15 February 2023 as it is a matter affecting an employee or employees. - 14.1 FINANCIER'S SIDE DEED NORTHAM COUNTRY CLUB, 15 WOOD DRIVE, NORTHAM - 14.2 CHIEF EXECUTIVE OFFICER REVIEW COMMITTEE MEETING HELD ON 15 FEBRUARY 2023
+- 14.1 Financier's Side Deed Northam Country Club, 15 Wood Drive, Northam - as it related to a contract entered into, or which may be entered into, by the local government and which relates to a matter to be discussed at the meeting. - 14.2 Chief Executive Officer Review Committee meeting held on 15 February 2023 as it is a matter affecting an employee or employees. - 14.3 Chief Executive Officer Review Committee meeting held on 08 March 2023 as it is a matter affecting an employee or employees. - 14.1 FINANCIER'S SIDE DEED NORTHAM COUNTRY CLUB, 15 WOOD DRIVE, NORTHAM - 14.2 CHIEF EXECUTIVE OFFICER REVIEW COMMITTEE MEETING HELD ON 15 FEBRUARY 2023 - 14.3 CHIEF EXECUTIVE OFFICER REVIEW COMMITTEE MEETING HELD ON 08 MARCH 2023